erikkorsen/hei_florentxlundaisociety/README.md

 # SecureCheck — AI-Powered Security Scanner for Vibe Coders

-> *"You shipped fast.
-Now make sure it's safe."*

----

 ## Problem Statement

-A new generation of developers — vibe coders — are building and shipping real products faster than ever, powered by AI tools and no-code platforms.
-That's genuinely exciting.
-But speed comes with a blind spot: **security**.
+vibe coders are building and shipping real products without knowing what they are leaving to the public.
+This means they often miss things regarding safety, leaving secrets out.

 Most vibe-coded projects skip the basics. `.env` files get committed to GitHub.
 Admin panels are left open to the internet.
 Databases listen on public ports with no authentication.
 SSL is misconfigured or missing entirely.
-These aren't rare edge cases — they're the default when security isn't front of mind.
+These aren't rare edge cases, they're the default when security isn't front of mind.

-Traditional security tools are built for security engineers.
-They produce long CVE reports full of jargon that means nothing to someone who just wants to ship their SaaS.
-The result?
-The report gets ignored, the vulnerability stays, and one day something bad happens.

----

 ## Solution

-SecureCheck is a security scanner built specifically for developers who don't have a security background.
-You paste in your URL, press scan, and within 30 seconds you get a clear, prioritised list of security issues — explained in plain English.
+Palisade is a security scanner built specifically for developers who don't have a security background.
+You paste in your URL, press scan, and within 30 seconds you get a clear, prioritised list of security issues explained in plain English.

-No CVE numbers.
-No 40-page PDF.
-Just: *"Your Redis database is open to the internet with no password.
+i.e: *"Your Redis database is open to the internet with no password.
 Anyone can read and delete your data.
 Here's how to fix it."*

 The AI layer (powered by Claude) acts as a translator between raw scanner output and actionable human language.
-It understands the context of your site — is it a small startup, a large enterprise, a dev environment? — and adjusts the severity and explanation accordingly.
+It understands the context of your site — is it a small startup, a large enterprise, a dev environment? and adjusts the severity and explanation accordingly.
 It also filters out false positives so you're not chasing ghosts.

 ---